 CRITERIA: At the completion of this guide, you should be able to do the following:

-Discuss the general issues and topics presented in the .
+Discuss the general issues and topics presented in the references.
 You will be able to exhibit a basic knowledge of the technical/regulatory issues and their application to the NRC.

-TASKS: 1. the INs, RISs, GIs, and event related .
+TASKS: 1.
+Read the INs, RISs, GIs, and event related references.

 2. Gain a general understanding of the technical/regulatory issues and their applications to the NRC.